BigQuery Source

 Install

-pip install "recotem[bigquery]"Without this extra, recotem train exits with:
+pip install "recotem[bigquery]"Without this extra, recotem train exits with one of these (depending on which package is missing):

 Recotem uses Application Default Credentials (ADC).
 No credentials are embedded in recipes.
 The google-cloud-bigquery client itself walks the standard ADC chain (GOOGLE_APPLICATION_CREDENTIALS → gcloud user creds → metadata server) — Recotem does not consult any of these env vars directly.